Thai Union 2018 Summary In-Cash and In-Kind Contribution

 We have conducted an external audit of our full shrimp feed supply chain to verify the legal status of workers on vessels.

-In 2016, 100% of our shrimp feed supply chain was externally audited by UL.
-As a member of the Seafood Task Force, this is part of our work towards establishing traceability systems – from the vessel to the feed mill.
+In 2016, 100 percent of our shrimp feed supply chain was externally audited by UL.
+As a member of the Seafood Task Force, this is part of our work towards establishing traceability systems.

 We help support the conservation of sea turtles in Italy, through partnerships with organizations such as Legambiente.